An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Introduction

-The challenge is further amplified by the rapid evolution of these agent frameworks and agentic applications.
-Practitioners are confronted with a constant flux of new, implementation-specific components, e.g., from novel tool invocation protocols and multi-agent communication standards~(MCP, A2A, ACP) to evolving memory and planning modules~\citep{hasan2025modelcontextprotocolmcp, ehtesham2025survey}.
+The rapid evolution of these agent frameworks and agentic applications further amplifies the challenge.
+Practitioners are confronted with a constant flux of new, implementation-specific components, e.g., from novel tool invocation protocols and multi-agent communication standards~(MCP, A2A, ACP) to evolving memory and planning modules~\citep{hasan2025modelcontextprotocolmcp, huang2025agentic}.
 This architectural evolution makes it exceedingly difficult to establish durable testing strategies; what is tested today may become obsolete or change fundamentally tomorrow.
-As established in software engineering research, the key to managing such complexity is to map these volatile, concrete components to a stable, canonical or conceptual architectural model, which provides a durable foundation for reasoning about system quality and test coverage~\citep{lukyanenko2024universal}.
+As established in software engineering research, the key to managing such complexity is to map these volatile, concrete components to a stable, canonical, or conceptual architectural model, which provides a durable foundation for reasoning about system quality and test coverage~\citep{lukyanenko2024universal}.
 While prior work has proposed valuable taxonomies that categorize emerging agent components~\citep{handler2023taxonomy}, we have not seen any work grounding the architecture component to any conceptual architecture till date.

 To fill these critical gaps, we conduct the first large-scale empirical study of unit testing practices in the agent ecosystem.
 We analyze 39 agent frameworks and 439 agentic applications, examining how practitioners arrange tests and assert correctness.
-Then we map the state-of-the-art agent architecture component to an existing conceptual architecture framework~\cite{boissier2020multi} and identify component-specific testing patterns.
+Then we map the state-of-the-art agent architecture component to an existing conceptual architecture framework~\citep{boissier2020multi} and identify component-specific testing patterns.
 Our study answers the following research questions (RQs):

 \textbf{RQ1: What testing practices are commonly adopted by practitioners to evaluate open-source AI agent frameworks and agentic applications?}